joyfullservice/msaccess-vcs-addin/README.md

 The Microsoft Access code module in this project provides functions to export and import all of your Access objects to plain text files so that you can use a version control tool to track changes in these objects.
 For Access objects which are normally exported in `UCS-2-little-endian` encoding , the included module automatically converts to the source code to and from `UTF-8` encoding during export/import; this is to ensure that you don't have trouble branching, merging, and comparing in tools such as Mercurial which [treat any file containing 0x00 bytes as a non-diffable binary file](http://mercurial.selenic.com/wiki/BinaryFiles).

+The module will put the files in a folder called `source` within the same folder as your database file.
+The import expects the files to be in the same folder.

 This README shows how to synchronize all application code objects from an Access application with a source control system such as Mercurial or Git.
 (The provided import/export module is agnostic about the actual source control system you use.)

 Included in the export/import: